FAQs

 How can I get an autographed book?

-As of December 2019, the Boulder Book Store also periodically has signed copies available to order online; contact the store for more information.
+As of December 2019, Boulder Book Store has signed copies available to order online.

 Are you working on any new books?

-As of September 2020, I have at least two upcoming titles under contract with Hackett Publishing Company.
-I have finished the first, a translation of The Saga of Hervor and Heidrek, with The Saga of Hrólf Kraki, and expect it will be published in late 2021.
-The second, a translation of The Prose Edda, with The Saga of the Ynglings, is work I am just beginning; it ought to be available by the mid-2020s.
+As of October 2024, my next upcoming book with Hackett Publishing is a textbook for self-study in Old Norse.
+My translation of The Prose Edda, with The Saga of the Ynglings, is work I am just beginning; it ought to be available by the mid-2020s.

 Classes